 Both Bluehost and Dreamhost offer shared hosting plans, just like every bargain web host.
 This means your website is stored on a big server (a computer) along with lots of other websites.

-Shared hosting is perfect when you’re starting out and on a budget.
-Once your site grows and gains more traffic, you can start to think about upgrading to dedicated hosting.
+Shared hosting is perfect for new sites on a budget.
+Once your site grows and gains more traffic, you can consider upgrading to dedicated hosting.

 This gives you additional resources for your site.
 Both Bluehost and Dreamhost make it easy to upgrade when you’re ready.